EGI-Federation/documentation/content/en/users/_index.md

 ## Request for information

-You can ask for more information about the service at: [here](https://www.egi.eu/more-information/)
+You can ask for more information about the services at: [here](https://www.egi.eu/more-information/)

 ## Ordering EGI services